 comfortable, cozy and quintessential

 Havana Springs Resort has several uniquely decorated suites and most sleep up to 4!
 We can comfortably sleep up to 40 guests.
-Each of our unique guest suites has a historic Pottery Barn® theme with comfy bedding, spacious bathrooms, mini kitchens, refrigerators, microwaves, flat screen TV, cable and Aveda® organic bath products.
+Each of our unique guest suites has a historic theme with comfy bedding, spacious bathrooms, mini kitchens, refrigerators, microwaves, flat screen TV, and bath products.
 All suites have a comfortable queen size bed, and some have a futon for 2 with luxury linens and pillows.
 See detailed room descriptions below which indicate rooms that have additional sleeping options.

-All guest rooms include complimentary breakfast for each registered guest.
+All guest rooms include complimentary snacks and beverages for each registered guest.

 Check-in time is 3:00pm and check-out is 11:00am.

 Our unique general store will have interesting and unique gifts, snacks, refreshments, sunscreen, necessities such as forgotten travel items, an ice cream parlor and serves as a resting stop for those wanting to sit a spell.
 The front porch is the best!

 We accommodate the varied preferences and expectations of guests by offering both conventional front-desk check-in processes and mobile check-in options.